 Luxury leather goods and fine jewelry are particularly enticing categories because items tend to hold or appreciate in value.
 Nor does the buyer need to be a certain dress size or have a piece tailored to wear it.

 Vintage fine jewelry has an allure of its own, not only for the precious materials used, but because pieces are often representative of key cultural moments.
-Our Fine Jewels Online auction includes a brooch by legendary Greek goldsmith Ilias Lalaounis – dating back to the 1960s, it is similar to one worn by Elizabeth Taylor on her last visit to Greece in 1988 – while a 1970s Cartier gold coin belt is like one that appeared in our auction of jewelry from the estate of Jacqueline Kennedy Onassis back in 1996.
+Our Fine Jewels auction includes a pair of coin earrings by Bulgari, a favoured design of Elizabeth Taylor – while a bracelet by Boucheron from the 1940s is reminiscent of the glamour of the silver screen sirens of the day.

-But when it comes to one of the most enduring trends in vintage fine jewelry, we have the Duchess of Sussex to thank once again.
-In wearing Queen Mary’s diamond bandeau tiara on her wedding day, she inspired renewed interest in 1930s design, and the emerald and diamond necklace from the collection of Zoe Vachell echoes the aesthetic perfectly.
+But when it comes to one of the most enduring trends in vintage fine jewelry, we have the Duchess of Sussex to thank: in wearing Queen Mary’s diamond bandeau tiara on her wedding day, she inspired renewed interest in earl 20th century design, and this jadeite and diamond parure from the 1920s echoes the aesthetic perfectly.